Panchan Rina: 2022–present: Arrest and comeback

+Rina's next fight was against former WBO Miniflyweight Champion and former J-Girls Atomweight Champion Mako Yamada at Knock Out 2025 Vol. 1 on February 9, 2025.
+After three rounds, one of the judges gave the match to Rina, but the other two scored it a draw, taking the match into an extra fourth round.
+This final round, and as a result the match, was declared a split draw.
+Although the TV commentating team questioned how overtime could end in a draw, the rules were changed on December 9, 2024, to allow draws in the extended round.
+In an August 2025 interview, Rina said that she considered retiring after the Yamada fight due to her ongoing poor health since the end of 2024, but has decided to compete for one more year.
+She faced Thai mixed martial artist Amp The Rocket at Knock Out 56 ~New Beginning~ on August 29, 2025.
+After being deducted a point in the first round for accidentally hitting her opponent's face with her forearm in a vertical elbow-like motion, Rina won the bout by KO in the third round when Amp failed to get up after being knocked down from a knee to the face.

 Other ventures

 Rina made her gravure modeling debut in the July 2019 issue of Young Animal.
 She then posed for the January 27, 2020 issue of Weekly Playboy.
 That same month she became an "image character" for the real estate company Dear Life, whose parent company, DL Holdings, sponsors a Muay Thai event.
 Rina and Kai Asakura shared the cover of the November 2020 issue of Gong Kakutogi, which also featured an interview with the two.
 Rina walked the runway at Nara Collection 2021 in three different outfits.
 Her first photobook, Nijiiro Panchan (虹色ぱんちゃん), was released on June 10, 2022.
 Rina was a special guest judge for the Miss Oriental 2022 Nihon Taikai beauty pageant.
 Rina is noted for her use of social media.
-Her YouTube channel, which she started in May 2020, has over 161,000 subscribers.
+Her YouTube channel, which she started in May 2020, has over 145,000 subscribers.